adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 ### Objective

 In this post, we'll create a view that acts on an image in a similar fashion as the above example for vectors.
-We will create a view from an existing image using a 2 dimensional range of pixel locations.
+We will create a view from an existing image using a 2-dimensional range of pixel locations.
 The view should point to the range of pixels and any operations performed on the view should only affect the pixels in the range.
 We'll first define a range of pixels within an image.

 ```cpp
 class Range2Du32